cartman1978/dev_fab-service/README.md

        - As a customer, I would like to be able to navigate the website easily.
        - As a customer, I would like to see some information about the company.
        - As a customer, I would like to be able to contact the company.

-  - Searching for items.
-    - As a customer, I would like to see all the products the company sells.
-    - As a customer, I would like to be able to search by category.

   - Shopping.
     - As a customer, I would like to see the product price and description.